privacyguides/privacyguides.org/docs/os/macos-overview.md

 ## Software

+macOS employs defence in depth by relying on multiple layers of protection, with different properties.
+This ensures that a failure in one layer does not compromise the system's overall security.

 ### Signed System Volume

 macOS's system components are protected in a read-only signed system volume, meaning that neither you nor malware can alter important system files.